LUTAN/Skip-list/README.md

-this is a C++ implementation of data stucture skiplist, it is just for int type, but it can be modifid to adopt to other types or as a tmplate class
+this is a C++ implementation of data stucture skiplist, it is just for int type, but it can be modified to adopt to other types or as a template class